1st Battalion, 7th Marines: Subordinate units

 Note that unlike other infantry battalions in the Marine Corps, 1/7 does not follow the traditional usage of the NATO phonetic alphabet for naming their companies.
-Suicide Charley uses an incorrect way of spelling "Charlie" in reference to their history.
+Suicide Charley uses an outdated spelling of "Charlie" in reference to their history.

 History

 The 1st Battalion, 7th Marine Regiment was created on 1 April 1921 in San Diego, California.
 In September 1924, the 1st Battalion, 7th Marines was deactivated with its personnel being absorbed by the newly organized 4th Marine Regiment.
-For the next twenty years 1/7 was activated, re-designated, and disbanded on numerous occasions until being reborn on 1 January 1941.
+For the next twenty years 1/7 was activated, reflagged, and disbanded on numerous occasions until being reborn on 1 January 1941.

 World War II

 Just over a year after its rebirth, 1/7 deployed to take part in the Pacific Theater during World War II.
 7th Marines and 1/11 were detached from the Division to form the 3rd Marine Brigade and were sent to Samoa.
 From where the battalion rejoined the 1st Marine Division, to see their first action of the war at Guadalcanal.
 Under its commander, Lieutenant Colonel Lewis B. "Chesty" Puller, the battalion distinguished itself many times over for valor, and bravery held its positions against the onslaught of a regiment of seasoned Japanese attackers.
 It was also during this campaign that Sgt "Manila John" Basilone was awarded the Medal of Honor for defending his exposed position from a comprehensive Japanese assault using only a machine gun.
 Throughout the remainder of the war, the "First Team" distinguished itself throughout many campaigns, including the Battle of Cape Gloucester, the Battle of Peleliu and the Battle of Okinawa.

 At the end of the war in the Pacific, 1/7 deployed to China as an element of Operation Beleaguer to assist in repatriation of the defeated Japanese military to Japan.